Jokela school shooting: Online activity

+Several months before the shooting, an American YouTuber, TJ Kirk (better known as The Amazing Atheist), called for authorities to investigate accounts with content on school shootings, including Auvinen's.
+Auvinen often liked playing violent video games, such as Hitman: Codename 47, Hitman 2: Silent Assassin, Super Columbine Massacre RPG!, and Battlefield 2.

 Criminal investigation

 The police found a total of 75 casings and 327 unused rounds of ammunition at the scene.
 Flammable liquid was found poured on the walls and floors of the second floor, suggesting that Auvinen had attempted to set the school on fire.
 They also found Auvinen's suicide note and began analyzing his Internet postings.
 A 2,000-page police report into the shooting was released in April 2008.